pyglet/pyglet/doc/programming_guide/image.rst

-It's possible for a :py:class:`~pyglet.image.atlas.TextureAtlas` to run out of space for new images, so applications will need to either know the correct size of the texture to allocate initally, or maintain multiple atlases as each one fills up.
+It's possible for a :py:class:`~pyglet.image.atlas.TextureAtlas` to run out of space for new images, so applications will need to either know the correct size of the texture to allocate initially, or maintain multiple atlases as each one fills up.

 The :py:class:`~pyglet.image.atlas.TextureBin` class provides a simple means